ricmua/ros_force_dimension/doc/markdown/parameters.md

 the absence of calls to the SDK.
 This can be useful for testing and / or debugging, in cases where a robot is not needed or not available.

+### Button emulation

+It is possible to treat the gripper of Force Dimension robots that lack buttons as though it were a button.
+See the [dhdEmulateButton] function of the Force Dimension haptics SDK for further details.
+The ``gripper.emulate_button`` ROS2 parameter toggles this capability.
+Button emulation is enabled or disabled only during the activation process, so that changing the parameter while the Force Dimension node is active will have no effect.

 ## Sample configuration file

 ROS2 parameters can be [dumped and loaded][ros2_yaml_parameters] to/from a